winglang/wing/docs/contributing/999-rfcs/2024-02-15-resource-pinning.md

 This refactor changed the location of the bucket in the generated terraform, but more importantly the name/prefix of the bucket to be deployed.
 This change is a destructive operation that required replacement.

-For now, Sally wants to avoid this destruction so she updates the pinfile to keep attributes the same but updates the key to reflect the new path in the generated terraform.
+For now, Sally wants to avoid this destruction so she updates the pinfile to reflect the new path while adding an "originalPath" for the original.

 ```json
 // main.w.pin.json